SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

   Trump.
   - There was an initial blue wave in early 2020, as the coastal Democratic cities were hit.
-They have more contact with the outside world than the decidedly insular, borderline xenophobic cities of the interior, so it makes sense the pandemic would hit them first.
+They have more contact with the outside world than the decidedly insular, borderline xenophobic cities of the interior (and their rural environs), so it makes sense the pandemic would hit the blue coastal cities first.
   - Then the coastal cities got a grip, with masking, social distancing, and eventually vaccinating.
 The red areas did much less of that, and paid with their lives.